This variation on traditional Jack cheese is rich and creamy and pairs well with fruit for a light snack or dessert.

 - Ladle off most of the remaining whey and add cool (50°F) water until the curd temperature is down to 79°F. Let the curds rest for 4 minutes at this temperature.

 - Place a clean colander lined with damp cheesecloth over a bowl large enough to capture the whey.
 Ladle the curds into it.
-Toss and mill the curds with your hands for about 30 minutes to keep them from matting.
-Toss in the salt and incorporate thoroughly.
+Toss and mill the curds with clean hands for about 30 minutes to keep them from matting.
+Add salt and incorporate thoroughly.

 - Line a clean 5-inch tomme mold with damp cheesecloth.
 Place the mold over a draining rack and spoon the curds into it.
-Let the curds drain for 10 minutes, then fold the tails of the cheesecloth over the top of them.
+Drain for 10 minutes, then fold the tails of the cheesecloth over the top of them.
 Place the follower on the covered curds and press at 1 pound of pressure for 15 minutes.

 - Take the cheese out of the mold, peel away the cheesecloth, flip the cheese over, and re-dress the cheese in the cheesecloth.
 Place the cheese back into the mold and press at 4 pounds of pressure for 10 hours.